Progress to the MS Degree

 For the Master of Science in economics (MS) degree, students must take the required coursework and electives necessary to meet 30 completed credit hours.
 Up to 6 credit hours of research credit can be applied to the 30 credit hour total.
 A thesis and comprehensive oral examination are also required for the MS degree.

 Students pursuing the thesis master’s degree should select an Advisory Committee by the end of the first year.
 This process typically involves selecting the committee chairperson and discussing with that person the composition of the remainder of the committee.
 The committee is comprised of three members of the University’s graduate faculty, including a chair who must be a member of the economics graduate faculty.
-If the student is pursuing a minor, one committee member must be from the graduate faculty of the minor department.
+If the student is pursuing a minor/co-major, one committee member must be from the graduate faculty of the minor/co-major department.

 Plan of Work

 Once an advisory committee is formed, students should complete the Graduate Plan of Work through MyPack.
 The POW should detail the courses that have been taken or will be taken to fulfill the degree requirements.
 The POW must be completed and approved by the Graduate School before the student may schedule the comprehensive oral exam.
 Students should file the POW well before (a minimum of 2 weeks) the chosen oral exam date in order to prevent possible delays.

 Final Oral Examination

 When all other requirements except completion of course work for the final semester are satisfied, the student may submit to the Graduate School a Request for Permission to Schedule the Master’s Oral Exam.
 This form should be submitted as early in the final semester as possible, but no later than 2 weeks prior to the proposed exam date.
 If all course requirements have been met, the Graduate School will forward an Admission to the Final Master’s Oral Exam and the exam can be scheduled by the student at a convenient time for the Committee and the student.